frans-johansson/.dotfiles/README.md

 The setup script will set up some software I enjoy using in my Linux environments.
 The dotfiles subsequently setup convenient aliases for some of these (mainly replacing `ls` with `exa`).

 ### The "bare necessities"
 Besides running `apt update` and `apt upgrade`, a number of *"bare necessities"* are installed, including `build-essential` and `stow` (utilized in the end of the script to symlink all the config files to the home directory).
-A few packages are installed from outside the Ubuntu repositories (mostly due to their iffy support in Ubuntu 18.04):

-- The [Starship](https://starship.rs/) prompt (⚠️ This will require a compatible Nerd Font to display properly).
+- A custom bash PS1 with woodland critters 🦝 (This will require a compatible Nerd Font to display properly).
 - The fuzzy-finder utility [fzf](https://github.com/junegunn/fzf).
 - The latest stable version of [Neovim](https://neovim.io/).
 - A number of Rust alternatives to core utils, including `exa`, `fd-find`, `du-dust` and `ripgrep`.